composewell/streaming-benchmarks/README.rst

 the benchmarks are correct, fair and reproducible.
 Please report if you find something that is not right.

-See below to find out how to run the benchmarks yourself and compare any selected streaming packages.
+See below to find out how to run the benchmarks yourself and compare your favorite streaming packages.
 It is trivial to add a new package.
 This is how `a benchmark file
 <https://github.com/composewell/streaming-benchmarks/blob/master/Benchmarks/Streamly.hs>`_
 for a streaming package looks like.
 Pull requests are welcome, I will be happy